Vinicius-Peters/Vinicius-Peters/README.md

 Here are some ideas to get you started:
 -->

-- 🏁 I’m currently working as a Data Engineer
+- 🏁 Working as a Data Engineer
-- 🎮 I’m currently learning Airflow
+- 🎮 I’m currently learning Airflow and Docker
 - 🏆 My daily tools are: Azure Synapse, SQL, PySpark

 <div style=": inline_block"> <br>